ubwzwd/Black-and-white-anime-image-colorization/README.md

   * `test.py`: test your own images and save the output images
   * `vgg`: pretrained vgg module
   * `summary`: stored graph (checkpoint), part of trainning results, and test results
-  * `sample_output`: samples, every picture is concatenated by 3 images, the gray-scale image, the inference image and the original image.
+  * `sample_output`: samples, every picture is concatenated by 3 images, the gray-scale image, the inference and the original image.
 * `docs`: papers we read and the presentation material

 ## How to use